SwiftERM Hyper-personalisation for ecommerce email marketing

 Design thinking also requires a collaborative, open and iterative approach.
 Agile design methodologies employ such a model, but design thinking adds an unrestricted brainstorming activity, where many ideas are tossed around.
 No ideas are bad ideas, and people are encouraged to think creatively.
 Depending on the culture of the organisation, this may not be easy to implement and may require a great deal of change management

 Through its use of empathy, brainstorming, iteration and collaboration, design thinking can improve the user experience — and therefore the customer experience — of technology.
-Application leaders should follow the example set by product teams to improve overall customer experience by use of design thinking.
+Application leaders should follow the example set by product teams to improve overall customer experience by using design thinking.

 A customer service representative spends, on average, 20% of his or her time understanding questions, searching for correct information and responding to the customer.
 While employees struggle to target answers to questions, customers face the same challenge.